wwivbbs/docs/docs/install/linux.md

 dos2unix/unix2dos | for converting file types

-## Steps to install the precompiled binaries
+## Steps to install the software

-These are the steps for using the precompiled binaries.
-These are the recommended ones to use if you have a debian-based system (eg, debian 9, ubuntu, etc).
+These are the steps for installing WWIV.
+You should do this step to setup a base system, even if you plan on compiling the binaries from source to use.

 _**DO NOT RUN WWIV AS ROOT.**_ You are just asking to get screwed if you do.
 The root account is the linux equivalent of SYSOP.
 Also, don't run WWIV